Skip to Content

 • Shutoff system: Check the correct working of the air compressor shutoff system

-• Nuts: Check the different nuts and bolts and make sure that they are all tight.
+• Nuts: Check the different nuts and bolts and ensure they are all tight.
 The shaking of the air compressor may loosen some of them.

 • Vibration: Check for more than usual vibrations or strange noises.